Deep-MI/FastSurfer/README.md

 ...
 subject10\n

-And invoke the following command (make sure you have enough ressources to run the given number of subjects in parallel!):
+And invoke the following command (make sure you have enough resources to run the given number of subjects in parallel!):

 ```bash
 export FREESURFER_HOME=/path/to/freesurfer